thegrafico/ReservaSalones/readme.md

-# Reservacion de salones & citas con profesores
+# Room Reservation & Appoitment with profesors INTER-BC

 This is a project of the database class.
 It is in charge of reserving rooms of the buildings of the university and being able to make appointments with the professors.
 There are 3 types of users: students, professors, and those in charge of managing classrooms.